 The doctoral thesis must be submitted within a maximum of three months after the review process.
-If this period is exceeded, the procedure will be deemed closed and the supervisor/s and the director/s will be informed.
+If this period is exceeded, the procedure will be deemed closed and the doctoral student, the tutor and the supervisor/s will be informed.
 Under these circumstances, the doctoral student will have to restart the review process if they wish to defend their thesis.

-c) the electronic file of the doctoral student’s response to the reports from the Academic Committee, if necessary, and from the external experts, clearly stating the changes made to the doctoral thesis, and
+c) the electronic file of the doctoral student’s response to the reports from the academic committee, if appropriate, and from the external experts, clearly stating the changes made to the doctoral thesis

-Once the public exhibition has passed, the Academic Committee of the doctoral programme will, if necessary, authorise the defence of the doctoral thesis, appoint the panel and the designated chair, a spokesperson or secretary, as well as two substitute spokespersons.
+Once the public display period is over, the doctoral programme academic committee will, if appropriate, authorise the defence of the doctoral thesis and appoint the panel, specifying a chairperson, a spokesperson and a secretary, and two substitutes.

-Once the defence has been authorised and the panel agreed by the Academic Committee of the doctoral programme, the School of Doctoral Studies will notify the doctoral student of the thesis director, supervisor and members of the panel in a period of five working days.
+Once the defence has been authorised and the panel appointed by the doctoral programme academic committee, the School of Doctoral Studies will notify the doctoral student, the thesis supervisor, the tutor and members of the panel in a period of five working days.
 The School of Doctoral Studies will notify all the members of the panel of the appointment, and will issue an electronic copy of the thesis and other relevant documentation.
 The panel members must notify the School of Doctoral Studies of any possible conflict of interest.
 The academic committee will evaluate it and, if they consider it appropriate, will propose a new panel or replace the members concerned by one of the substitutes.

-If the doctoral thesis is not authorised, the doctoral student, director/s and supervisor of the thesis must be notified along with a supporting report in a maximum of five working days after the agreement has been adopted by the School of Doctoral Studies.
+If the defence of the doctoral thesis is not authorised, the doctoral student, thesis supervisor/s and tutor must be notified, along with a supporting report, in a maximum of five working days after the agreement has been adopted by the School of Doctoral Studies.